waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ## Choose a Content Topic

-[Choose a content topic](/overview/concepts/content-topics) for filtering the messages to retrieve and create a `decoder` for [message decryption](https://rfc.vac.dev/spec/26/):
+[Choose a content topic](/overview/concepts/content-topics) for filtering the messages to retrieve and create a message `decoder`:

 ```js
 import { createDecoder } from "@waku/sdk";